FAQ About Brazilian Waxes

 Is there anything I need to do after my brazilian?

 It's most important to keep the area clean.
 Removing the hair opens the pore and could make the skin vulnerable to rash or infection.
-But don't worry, Just be sure keep it clean and dry for 24hours and wear a loose clothing.
+But don't worry, Just be sure keep it clean and dry for 24hours and wear loose clothing.
 Keeping the skin moist with coconut oil is what I usually recommend because it has antibacterial properties and creates a barrier that protects the skin.

 What if its "that time of the month"?

-Its not a problem for me as long as you are wearing a tampon.
+Its not a problem for me as long as you are wearing a fresh tampon.
 It might be a little more painful for you though.
 That time of month is sometimes more sensitive for some people.

 How often should I get this done if I want to keep it up?

 For most people every 4-6 weeks is best.
 It takes about 2 weeks for the hair to start coming in and then another 2-4 weeks for it to be long enough to wax again.
-I would like to add that for most people when you are consistent with your waxing schedule the hair seems to grow back less and less.
-Some people only come every 2 months and hardly have much hair.
+I would like to add that for most people when you are consistent with their waxing schedule the hair seems to grow back less and less.
+Some people only come every 2 months and hardly have much hair!